x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/recipients-in-exchange-online/manage-distribution-groups/manage-distribution-groups.md

 ### Use Exchange Online PowerShell to modify distribution groups

 Use the **Get-DistributionGroup** and **Set-DistributionGroup** cmdlets to view and change properties for distribution groups.
 Advantages of using Exchange Online PowerShell are the ability to change the properties that aren't available in the EAC and to change properties for multiple groups.
-For information about which parameters correspond to distribution group properties, see the following topics:
+For information about which parameters correspond to distribution group properties, see the following articles:

 - [Get-DistributionGroup](/powershell/module/exchange/get-distributiongroup)